obverter/obverter-web/_posts/2022-08-04-type-two-baseball.md

 title: "Watching Baseball Is the Most Type 2 Fun That a Person Can Have"
 ---

 Baseball is compelling in part because it is an endless test of patience and endurance.
-No other sport brings so vividly to life the act of indeterminate waiting.
-And therein lies its begrudging appeal.
+No other sport brings so vividly to life the tedium of indeterminate waiting.
+And therein lies its specific appeal.

 <!--more-->

 Baseball is delay made manifest.
-It is collective loitering.
+It is loitering coupled with statistics.

-But that's exactly where the fun is hiding.

 Some people might not understand why anyone would watch baseball.
 It's slow.
 It's repetitive.
 And the worse your team is, the longer most losses tend to take.{% sidenote "One" "I'm looking at you, 2017 Giants [64–98]." %}

 So why do I watch?
-Because I enjoy Type 2 fun.
+Because I adore Type 2 fun.

 ## What is Type 2 Fun?